Stoufiler/BwKeySync/README.md

 3. If not present, appends the key to the file
 4. Repeats this process at the specified interval

+## Important Note
+⚠️ **Warning:** The script identifies existing keys by their **comment portion** (typically the last part of the key).
+This means that keys with identical comments will be considered duplicates, and changing a key's comment will be treated as a new key.
+Modifying key material while keeping the same comment will be detected as an update.

 ## CI/CD Pipeline 🚀

 This project uses GitHub Actions for: